hitaishin-17/secure-api-orchestration-demo/README.md

 ⸻
 ### About me
-Hi, I’m Hitaishi N, a backend engineer turned product-minded builder with experience in:
+Hi, I’m Hitaishi N — a backend engineer turned product-minded builder focused on:
-- Designing secure, scalable APIs using Spring Boot & JWT
-- Integrating Kafka for async event-driven architecture
-- Building real-world automation & workflow tools
-- Collaborating across dev, ops, and product teams
+	•	Secure API and platform architecture
+	•	Event-driven backend systems using Kafka
+	•	Workflow and automation tooling
-- Applying a “system thinking” lens to tech and business problems
+	•	Building with a “system thinking” mindset across tech and ops

-📌 I’m currently exploring roles where I can blend technical depth with product thinking — especially in automation, internal tooling, or platform teams.
+📌 I’m currently exploring roles where I can blend technical depth with product strategy — especially in internal tools, platform teams, or automation workflows.

 [Connect on LinkedIn](www.linkedin.com/in/hitaishi-n-grovista)